benkozi/CECE/examples/README.md

 **Known gap — CAMS-TEMPO has no public download source yet**: ex1/ex7's v3.1 temporal weights are kept deliberately (no dataset substitution) and **run green from local copies in `data/`** — all seven examples pass.
-The download scripts' CAMS fetches point at aspirational geos-chem-bucket keys (`HEMCO/CAMS-TEMPO/v3.1-2021/…`) and 404 until the data is published there, so a download-then-run from a *fresh* machine fails for ex1/ex7 until then.
+The CAMS entries in the data mapping point at aspirational geos-chem-bucket keys (`HEMCO/CAMS-TEMPO/v3.1-2021/…`) and 404 until the data is published there, so a download-then-run from a *fresh* machine fails for ex1/ex7 until then.
 Note the hourly file must be the